 One of the first tasks for a new website is to set up Google Analytics.
-After all the time and effort you invested in building a website, you want to of course measure and analyse the user behavior.
+After all the time and effort you invested in building a website, you want to measure and analyse the user behavior of course.
 You may have questions like:

 - How is my content performing?

 - which product category is the most popular?

 - How many conversions did my Facebook campaign trigger?

 - Do visitors actually watch the video I produced?

 - Are there any pages that perform particularly bad?

 - Do visitors share anything on social media?